ues-io/uesio/docs/redux/README.md

 }
 ```

 Another argument favoring normalized data is to have a single source of truth.
-So if some change occur, the change does not need to be done at [different places](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape#normalizing-state-shape).
+So if some change occur in the Redux store, the change does not need to be done at [different places](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape#normalizing-state-shape).